Skip to main content

 contextractor export # → ./contextractor-output

-contextractor export --output-dir ./out --dataset my-archive
+contextractor export --output-dir ./out --storage ./my-archive

 purge